bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 1. LMS Server

 Here's where you put your LMS server details.
 In most cases, just click on the 'Discover LMS Server...' field and it should find your server and you choose it.

+** Note server auto discovery does not currently work on OSX.

 However, if you've changed your LMS server's HTTP (normally 9000) or CLI port (normally 9090), then you will need to manually specify your server details.